deis/deis/docs/using_deis/deploy-application.rst

 ----------------------
 Deis can deploy any application or service that can run inside a Docker container.
 In order to be scaled horizontally, applications must follow Heroku's `twelve-factor methodology`_ and store state in external backing services.

-For example, if your application persists state to the local filesystem -- common with content management systems like Wordpress and Drupal -- it cannot be scaled horizonally using ``deis scale``.
+For example, if your application persists state to the local filesystem -- common with content management systems like Wordpress and Drupal -- it cannot be scaled horizontally using ``deis scale``.

 Fortunately, most modern applications feature a stateless application tier that can scale horizontally inside Deis.